tesfayealex/traffic-data-pipeline-and-warehouse/README.md

 - `Dockerfile`: build users can create an automated build that executes several command-line instructions in a container.

 ## Project Structure

 The Project uses a truffle unbox structure and follows

 ### airflow

 This folder holds airflow dags

 ### dbt

 This folder holds queries in dbt

+### data

+This folder holds data used on the project

 ### images

 This folder holds important images